aurelia-ui-toolkits/kendoui-bridge-next/README.md

 ### Organization

 A ___sequential list of issues___ is hardly the best structure to present complex information in the best readable form.
-So, we are proposing to use the associated project and its **["kanban" boards view](https://github.com/aurelia-ui-toolkits/kendoui-bridge-next/projects/2)** as the principal method used to understand this proposal and make subsequent actions needed to implement it.
+So, we are proposing to use the associated project and its **["kanban" board view](https://github.com/aurelia-ui-toolkits/kendoui-bridge-next/projects/2)** as the principal method used to understand this proposal and make subsequent actions needed to implement it.

+With this said, the very first task in this project is to create the definition of the process used to collect all issues and to agree on its definition and subsequent use.
+This first task is **[here]()**.

-The very first task in this project is to create a well documented and structured **[collection of existing and newly discovered issues](https://github.com/aurelia-ui-toolkits/kendoui-bridge-next/issues/1)** that are candidates for the remedy we expect to get from the Telerik's developers.
+a well documented and structured **[collection of existing and newly discovered issues](https://github.com/aurelia-ui-toolkits/kendoui-bridge-next/issues/1)** that are candidates for the remedy we expect to get from the Telerik's developers.